-4.1.1.3 Expenditure supported by financial contributions of third parties and prevention of double-funding from third parties specifically earmarked for financing eligible costs of the project fully (in 100%) are ineligible.
+4.1.1.3 Expenditure supported by financial contributions of third parties and prevention of double-funding parties specifically earmarked for financing eligible costs of the project fully (in 100%) are ineligible.
 Third parties refer to national, regional or local sources.

-In order to prevent double funding, any project expenditure financed fully (in 100%) by financial contributions from third parties is not eligible in the frame of IP SI-HU.
-Similarly, financial contributions
+To prevent double funding, any project expenditure financed fully (in 100%) by financial contributions from third parties is not eligible in the frame of IP SI-HU.
+Similarly, financial contributions from third